Nervous System Reset

 1. Start absurdly small.
 Two minutes, not two hours.
 A brief, doable pause your system can complete without alarm builds more trust than a long one it fights.

 2. Move first, then still.
 A short walk or a few slow stretches lets the alertness discharge through the body, so stillness has somewhere to land.
+This is the antidote to the buzz flavor in particular.

-4. Let the discomfort rise without obeying it.
+6. Let the discomfort rise without obeying it.
 When the urge to get up arrives, notice it, name it, and stay for one more minute.
 You are teaching your body that the feeling passes on its own.

-5. Repeat more than you deepen.
+7. Repeat more than you deepen.
 Ten small pauses across a week do more than one heroic hour.
 Consistency is what rewires the pattern.

 The slow, real thing